The Ultimate Packing Guide for Thailand

 Packing for Thailand is something we've done many times and we have the ultimate guide to make it easy for you.

-The weather stays pretty much the same all year, apart from a few months of heavy rain.
 It’s easy to pack light when you never need heavy outerwear or big hiking boots!

 Ditch the roller suitcase for a backpack